keithjjones/visualize_logs/README.md

 ### Sample data:

-You can find some sample CSV from ProcMon in the [ProcMon\Sample Data] (ProcMon/Sample Data/) directory.
+You can find some sample CSV from ProcMon in the [ProcMon/Sample Data] (ProcMon/Sample Data/) directory.

 # Documentation